skutis/Pang-Schematics/README.md

 # Pang-Schematics
-Extracted schematics for Pang PCB
+Extracted schematics for Pang PCB.

 The schematics have been extracted from a real Capcom Mitchell Pang PCB.